a Facility that will be home to Tartu Academy of Theology

 We pray revival for Estonia and we know God has His time.
 We hope that all the damage caused by Soviet occupation throughout 50 years will be cleared up one day.
 Sometimes people lose their hope and they need encouragement.
 They need to see God's work among us today.
 With a TAT facility we want to form an environment where people can see how God is working in so many different ways among us.
 Home of Hope would not be just a study facility but a collection of activities and organizations exploding the message of Jesus Christ to the people in Estonia and beyond.

-We are not planning to build our own campus, because that is too expensive, but we are looking to buy the ground floor of a new commercial apartment building (see picture with a future view of the development).
-Construction is planned to begin this summer.
+We are not planning to build our own campus, because that is too expensive, but we are looking to buy the ground floor of a new condominium building (see a picture above with a future view of the development).

 We have always been convinced that it’s not reasonable to buy something only with a purpose to have an office and classrooms.
 Because our studies are carried out in sessions and we only have classes approximately one week per month, we should also have other Christian organizations gathered into that facility that could serve, at the same time, as internship bases for our students.
 The vision is for us to have diverse, co-op usage of our rooms and also to have regular sources of income from the rooms we rent out.